apache/incubator-kie-tools/README.md

 You should notice a few debug messages being printed in the system output.

-The ephemeral image does not have external dependencies like a backend persistence provider, it uses in-memory persistence while working with Jobs Services `allinone`, `infinispan`, `mongodb` and `postgresql` variants, it will need to have an Infinispan, MongoDB or PostgreSQL server, respectively, previously running.
+The ephemeral image does not have external dependencies like a backend persistence provider, it uses in-memory persistence while working with Jobs Services `postgresql` variant, it will need to have a PostgreSQL server previously running.

 #### Jobs Services All-in-one

 The Jobs Services All in One image provides the option to run any supported variant that we have at disposal, which are:

 - PostgreSQL
-- Infinispan
-- MongoDB
 - Ephemeral (default if no variant is specified)

 There are 3 exposed environment variables that can be used to configure the behaviour, which are: